-The director talks the tough times that inspired A Christmas Carol and how Charles Dickens brought joy to the world
+Director Bharat Nalluri, the helm behind The Man Who Invented Christmas, talks about the tough times that inspired A Christmas Carol and how Charles Dickens brought joy to the world.

 BHT: It's almost impossible to think of a time when the Christmas holiday wasn't so dominant.

 BN: Maybe in the countryside some of the old traditions had stayed on, but in general, ever since 1644, when Parliament created a law stating that December 25 be a day of fasting and penance, it had not really recovered.
 Cromwell didn't help matters either, being vehemently opposed to it.
 It took sterling work from authors such as Scott, Irving and especially Dickens to help put it back on the map.

 I can't recommend Les Standiford's book The Man Who Invented Christmas [which the movie is based on] highly enough.
 It sets out in detail the historical context for the writing of A Christmas Carol.
 It was my go-to resource when trying to work out what drove Dickens.

 BHT: Is it true he originally conceived of this tale as a pamphlet?

 BN: People do say that.
 It was written in six frenetic weeks prior to Christmas 1843.
 It was originally going to be a pamphlet in response to a government report on child labor [The Report of the Children's Employment Commission, 1842].

 BHT: Where was Dickens in his career and life at that point?

 BN: He was young still, in his early 30s, and before the famous beard.
 He already had success with Oliver Twist, Nicholas Nickleby, and The Old Curiosity Shop.
 This was followed by a not-so-well-received Barnaby Rudge.
 American Notes, which alienated many of his American readers, came next, and then Martin Chuzzlewit, which was not critically or commercially successful at the time.